Marta Savic

 Marta Savic: The Electrifying Voice of Balkan Pop

-Marta Savic is a Serbian pop singer celebrated for her powerful vocals and dynamic stage presence.
+Marta Savic is a Serbian pop singer known for her powerful vocals and dynamic stage presence.
 Hailing from Belgrade, she achieved mainstream success with her platinum-certified debut album, which spawned several chart-topping singles across the former Yugoslav region.

 Early career